RubixML/ML/docs/basic-introduction.md

 $validator = new HoldOut(0.2);
 ```

 The `test()` method on the validator requires a compatible validation [Metric](https://docs.rubixml.com/en/latest/cross-validation/metrics/api.html) to be chosen as the scoring function.
-One classification metric we could use to score the estimator with is the [Accuracy](cross-validation/metrics/accuracy.md) metric which is defined as the number of true positives over the total number of predictions.
-For example, a score of 1 indicates that the estimator was perfect in predicting the correct class label.
+One classification metric we could use is the [Accuracy](cross-validation/metrics/accuracy.md) metric which is defined as the number of true positives over the total number of predictions.
+For example, if the estimator returned 10 out of 10 correct predictions then its accuracy would be 1.

 To return a score from the Hold Out validator using the Accuracy metric, pass an estimator instance along with the samples and their ground-truth labels in a dataset object to the validator like in the example below.